Polygon mesh

-In 3D computer graphics and solid modeling, a polygon mesh is a collection of vertices, edges and faces that defines the shape of a polyhedral object.
-The faces usually consist of triangles (triangle mesh), quadrilaterals (quads), or other simple convex polygons (n-gons), since this simplifies rendering, but may also be more generally composed of concave polygons, or even polygons with holes.
+In 3D computer graphics and solid modeling, a polygon mesh is a collection of vertices, edges and faces that defines the shape of a polyhedral object's surface.
+It simplifies rendering, as in a wire-frame model.
+The faces usually consist of triangles (triangle mesh), quadrilaterals (quads), or other simple convex polygons (n-gons).
+A polygonal mesh may also be more generally composed of concave polygons, or even polygons with holes.

 The study of polygon meshes is a large sub-field of computer graphics (specifically 3D computer graphics) and geometric modeling.
 Different representations of polygon meshes are used for different applications and goals.
-The variety of operations performed on meshes may include: Boolean logic (Constructive solid geometry), smoothing, simplification, and many others.
+The variety of operations performed on meshes includes Boolean logic (Constructive solid geometry), smoothing, and simplification.
 Algorithms also exist for ray tracing, collision detection, and rigid-body dynamics with polygon meshes.
 If the mesh's edges are rendered instead of the faces, then the model becomes a wireframe model.